How to Shave Your Head in 2025: Step-by-Step

 Wear Hats

-Hats are stylish pieces you can add to your wardrobe.
+Hats are functional and stylish pieces you can add to your wardrobe.
 Summer hats give consistent protection from the sun, while winter hats keep your bald head warm during the cold season.

 Exfoliate Regularly